jones58/personal-knowledge-wiki/Javascript/Javascript notes.md

 These work like this because everything to right of equals sign is evaluated first. remainder operator - `%` eg. `5 % 2= 1;`

+`+` operator used with strings is called concatenation operator can also use `+=` operator to concatenate

+you can put variables between strings using `+` concatenation operator or `+=` operator

+## String methods

+Write `.length` after a string to get the character count of a string. and `example.length` to get length of string attached to the example variable

+use bracket notation to get character in a string.
+Starts counting at 0 as in most programming languages, rather than one.

+string values are immutable so can't change [0] value, can only reassign the whole string.

+In order to get the last letter of a string, you can subtract one from the string's length, so `[x.length-1]`

+## Escape characters

 when you need a quote or double quote within a string ` `"this is a string"`you use \ backslash to escape the quote.
 So,`"this is a string \"with a quote\""`- it is always`\"`` whether at start or end of quote